 You do need to bear in mind that the NASM CPT study material is available on a tiered basis.
 That means what you end up getting depends on which program tier you go for.

-Which program you choose really depends on what you need as well as the cost factor of course.
+Which certified personal trainer programs you choose really depends on what you need as well as the cost factor of course.

-Side from this, NASM also offers some great career advancement resources for you post cert career launch.
+Aside from this, NASM also offers some great career advancement resources for your post cert career launch.
 These are only available through the all-inclusive package though.

 - Work Guarantee.